flattenthecurve/guide/_sections/COVID-19/en/05-this-is-not-normal-flu.md

 ## This is not a normal flu
 **Not even in the best case**

-The World Health Organization estimate of 3.5% mortality rate is an average across age groups, and they have provided large surveillance data as evidence against high numbers of asymptomatic cases.
-There is very strong consensus that those aged 60+ and those with underlying conditions are the most impacted.
+The World Health Organization estimate of 3.5% mortality rate is an average across age groups.
+According to Centers for Disease Control and Prevention director Dr. Robert Redfield, [up to 25% of cases are asymptomatic, and they are infectious.
+Covid-19 is likely three times more infectious than flu.](https://www.npr.org/sections/health-shots/2020/03/31/824155179/cdc-director-on-models-for-the-months-to-come-this-virus-is-going-to-be-with-us).
+Data from Iceland [suggests as many as 50% of cases may be asymptomatic.](https://www.cnn.com/2020/04/01/europe/iceland-testing-coronavirus-intl/index.html)There is very strong consensus that those aged 60+ and those with underlying conditions are the most severely impacted.

 ![Chart showing COVID-19's mortality rate tops at 14.8% on adults over 80 years old, and is less than 1% on people under 50](/images/mortality-rate-by-age.svg)